Cayin RU6

 The L&P W2 employs Cirrus Logic’s CS43198 chipsets which support native DSD256 decoding and SPDIF lineout.
 RU6 uses proprietary circuitry and converts DSD into PCM, supporting up to DSD256 decoding as well.

-The W2 also features an FPGA chipset for digital sound processing, discrete oscillators, and separated PSU for amping and decoding.
-This is a totally different hardware implementation from RU6’s R-2R ladder structure and stepped potentiometer.
+This is a different hardware implementation from RU6’s R-2R ladder structure and stepped potentiometer.
 On the board, you can find relay components for pop sound elimination, which can also be found on the RU6.

 The W2 has more digital filtering options inherited from the Cirrus Logic DAC chip defaulted to oversampling filtering.
-There is also a non-oversampling (NOS) mode under its 5 filters options.
+There is also a non-oversampling (NOS) mode under its 5 filter options.
 In comparison, the RU6 confidently focuses only on oversampling and non-oversampling options.

 Design